A Unified Model for Multi-Task Drone Routing in Post-Disaster Road Assessment: Experiments

 Figures~\ref{fig 5.1} and~\ref{fig 5.2} visually corroborate these findings.
 The radar charts in Figure~\ref{fig 5.1} show UM consistently occupying the outermost (best) performance positions across all parameter settings and problem variants, indicating superior and stable performance under diverse operational constraints.
-Figure~\ref{fig 5.2} shows that UM consistently outperforms baseline methods in terms of solution quality (total collected information value).
-Specifically, UM surpasses the best single-task model by 6\%--14\% and Gurobi by 24\%--82\% across tested configurations.
+Figure~\ref{fig 5.2} (a) shows that UM consistently outperforms baseline methods in terms of solution quality (total collected information value).
+Specifically, UM surpasses the best single-task DRL models by 6\%--14\%, heuristic methods (GC+LS) by 22\%--42\%, and Gurobi by 24\%--82\% across tested configurations.
+Figure~\ref{fig 5.2} (b) demonstrates the computational efficiency advantages: UM maintains rapid performance with solution times of 1--2 seconds, comparable to single-task AEDM, while substantially outperforming heuristic methods (12--274 seconds) and Gurobi (60--1,800 seconds).